Divided Iran dissidents elated, wary on sanctions push

 "It all depends on how they are going to present it to the Iranian people," he added.

-The French-based National Council of Resistance of Iran, which has followers across Europe and the United States, supports the tougher sanctions but argues that only "regime change" will prove to be an effective policy.
+The French-based National Council of Resistance of Iran NCRI.L, which has followers across Europe and the United States, supports the tougher sanctions but argues that only "regime change" will prove to be an effective policy.

 The NCRI was responsible for arguably the most influential opposition move in years when it became the first group to expose Iran's covert nuclear programme in 2002.